vmware-archive/pivnet-resource-documentation/index.md

 ### PRODUCT_VERSION
-The `product-version` for each product is an optional field.
+The `product-version` refers to a release of a product.
+It is an optional field to specify on the resource.
 If you do not specify it, it will pull down the latest release  by default.
 To specify a specific product_version, select the release you wish to download from [Pivnet](https://network.pivotal.io) and specify the version. **Note:** This field takes a [regex](https://en.wikipedia.org/wiki/Regular_expression).

 Select the version from the dropdown:
 ![Version](https://s3.amazonaws.com/pivnet-resource-page/pivnet-product-version.png)